divvynotes/sourceHexo/source/homework/index.md

 Julia: Finish HW record page (this) and write content/make more posts for the website.
 Justin & Chris: Finish the introduction powerpoint to present to the parents.
+Justin: Keep working on improving the divvynotes github page.

 # 08/29/2021: